-Partnershin Multi-Academy Trust Hands should be washed with soap and water for 20 seconds after all PPE has been removed.
-Increase order quantities of skin friendly hand soap surfaces. do not touch your eyes, nose or mouth if your THE PROPERTY OF THE PROPERTY O · known.
-Waste should be stored safely and kept away from Specific log to be kept remote from waste Ongoing children.
-You should not put your waste in communal storing area to keep accurate inventory of Ongoing waste has been stored for at least 72 hours. maintained by senior leadership team.
-If the individual tests negative, this can be put in with the normal waste.
-When suspected that it is covid-19 additional PPE measures to be taken i.e. face mask and Ongoing If the individual tests positive, then store it for at least eye protection treatment.
+Partnershin Multi Academy Trust Hands should be washed with soap and water for 20 seconds after all PPE has been removed.
 Clean and disinfect frequently touched objects and surfaces. do not touch your eyes, nose or mouth if your hands are not clean.
+Increase order quantities of skin friendly hand soap Waste Waste from possible cases and cleaning of areas where possible cases have been.
 Waste should be put in a plastic rubbish bag and tied when full.
 The plastic bag should then be placed in a second bin bag and tied.
 It should be put in a suitable and secure place and marked for storage until the individual's test results are known.
 Waste should be stored safely and kept away from children.
 You should not put your waste in communal waste areas until negative test results are known or the waste has been stored for at least 72 hours.
 If the individual tests negative, this can be put in with the normal waste.
 If the individual tests positive, then store it for at least 72 hours and put in with the normal waste If storage for at least 72 hours is not appropriate, arrange for collection as a Category B infectious waste either by your local waste collection authority if they currently collect your waste or otherwise by a specialist clinical waste contractor.
-They will supply you with orange clinical waste bags for you to place your bags into so the waste can be sent for appropriate 20 seconds after all PPE has been removed.
-Clean and disinfect frequently touched objects and surfaces. do not touch your eyes, nose or mouth if your hands are not clean.
-Waste should be put in a plastic rubbish bag and tied when full.
-The plastic bag should then be placed in a second bin bag and tied.
-It should be put in a suitable and secure place and marked for storage until the individual's test results are known.
-Waste should be stored safely and kept away from children.
-You should not put your waste in communal waste areas until negative test results are known or the waste has been stored for at least 72 hours.
-If the individual tests negative, this can be put in with the normal waste.
-If the individual tests positive, then store it for at least 72 hours and put in with the normal waste if storage for at least 72 hours is not appropriate, arrange for collection as a Category B infectious waste either by your local waste collection authority if they currently collect your waste or otherwise by a specialist clinical waste bags for you to place your bags into so the waste can be sent for appropriate
+They will supply you with orange clinical waste bags for you to place your bags into so the waste can be sent for appropriate Specific log to be kept remote from waste storing area to keep accurate inventory of suspected contaminated waste.
+Log to be maintained by senior leadership team.
+When suspected that it is covid-19 additional PPE measures to be taken i.e. face mask and eye protection Ongoing treatment.